 This, perhaps more than anything else, was the biggest question.
 After Maui, Sicily, and Koh Samui, would the fourth season take us to yet another ridiculously luxurious Four Seasons resort?
 And would we be transported to a new continent once again?

-Then, on September 4, Deadline reported that the production had settled on France as next season’s location, which has three lavish Four Seasons properties: the gilded, Eiffel Tower-overlooking Four Seasons Hotel George V in Paris; the cozy, snow-covered Four Seasons Hotel Megève; and the Grand-Hôtel du Cap-Ferrat on the French Riviera.
+On September 4, 2025, Deadline reported that the production had settled on France as next season’s location, which has three lavish Four Seasons properties: the Grand-Hôtel du Cap-Ferrat on the French Riviera; the gilded, Eiffel Tower-overlooking Four Seasons Hotel George V in Paris; and the cozy, snow-covered Four Seasons Hotel Megève.

 Who will be in the cast of The White Lotus Season 4?

-New cast members have not yet been revealed, of course—and it seems a safe bet that White will draw in a starry, largely new ensemble, as he has done every other time—but there are also a few major players who could return.
+Aside from them, it seems a safe bet that White will draw in a starry, largely new ensemble, as he has done every other time (a large number of French actors have reportedly auditioned)—but there are also a few major players who could return.
 These include two key survivors (spoiler alert): Jon Gries’s Greg, who we last saw sipping a drink in his mansion following the bloodshed of the Season 3 finale, and Natasha Rothwell’s newly rich Belinda, who may or may not now be opening her own spa (and her hot son, Zion, as played by Nicholas Duvernay, too).
 I, for one, would love to see where they wind up.

 Who will be behind the scenes on The White Lotus Season 4?

 Regardless, this loss will certainly be a big blow to the series, which is remembered for that hair-raising theme tune as much as it is the plot twists and all-star casts.
-And it’s anyone’s guess what the new White Lotus opening music might sound like.
+It’s anyone’s guess what the new White Lotus opening music might sound like.

 When will The White Lotus Season 4 be released?